About Justin Chick

 I tend to approach problems as systems.
 What are the parts, how do they connect, where does it break down?
 That lens applies whether I’m untangling a client’s content strategy, figuring out why their conversion rate is soft, or deciding how a WordPress theme should be architected.

-A lot of what I know I learned from the open source community — building with WordPress, Bootstrap, Tachyons, Basscss, Roots Sage — reading other people’s code, understanding their decisions, absorbing their thinking.
+A lot of what I know I learned from the open source community: building with WordPress, Bootstrap, Tachyons, Basscss, Roots Sage, reading other people’s code, absorbing their thinking.
 That’s still how I stay sharp.

 What I believe about the web